The Squeezed OTOC and Cosmology: Discussion

 It is interesting to compare our results here for the OTOC of cosmological backgrounds to the corresponding results for quantum circuit complexity found in \cite{us,us2}.
 Both the OTOC and the circuit complexity are expected to be probes of time-dependent dynamics of a quantum system, and can potentially signal the onset of quantumm chaos.
 In \cite{us,us2}, the complexity grows at late times for expanding accelerating (and contracting decelerating) backgrounds.
 While we did find that the OTOC for contracting decelerating backgrounds with $w > 1/3$ decreases at late times, the eigenvalues of the squared matrix ${\cal L}_{ij}$ increase at late times in an identical way to expanding accelerating backgrounds.
 Remarkably the slope of the growth of complexity was found to saturate for equations of state less than $-5/3$ for expanding backgrounds (or greater than $1$ for contracting backgrounds), evoking echos of the bound on the Lyapunov exponent \cite{Maldacena:2015waa}.
 We do not see any corresponding saturation in the growth or growth rate of the OTOC for expanding accelerating (or contracting decelerating) backgrounds, suggesting that circuit complexity is probing slightly different features of the quantum system.
 Further, for expanding decelerating (and contracting accelerating) backgrounds, \cite{us,us2} found that the circuit complexity actually decreases with time until ``freezing in'' after entering the horizon, while we find here the opposite behavior that the OTOC increases until entering the horizon.
 It would be interesting to study whether there is a deeper reason these two diagnostics give qualitatively different behaviors, and whether there is an analogue of the squared eigenvalues of the OTOC for circuit complexity.

 While we have seen that only an expanding de Sitter background leads to exponential growth at late times, suggesting that expanding de Sitter space experiences quantum chaos, it is less clear how to see a separation of dissipation and scrambling time scales in this system.
+Thus, it is not immediately clear what an interpretation of the OTOC for a microscopic theory of the de Sitter horizon would be.
 Indeed, for eternal de Sitter the growth of the OTOC continues without bound, which is inconsistent with broad expectations of the OTOC at very late times.
-Perhaps general expectations that the OTOC saturate at very late times imply the breakdown of the effective field theory used here, and could lead to a cap on the amount of de Sitter expansion, similar to other proposals \cite{Brahma:2020zpk}.
-Additionally, since de Sitter is the fastest ``scrambler'' among backgrounds that satisfy the null energy condition, with the fastest growth of the OTOC, this may make it a natural cosmological background for our Universe.
+Perhaps general expectations that the OTOC saturate at very late times imply the breakdown of the effective field theory used here, and could lead to a cap on the amount of de Sitter expansion, similar to other proposals \cite{Brahma:2020zpk} (although the curvature perturbation is fixed on superhorizon scales, reducing the likelihood of gravitational backreaction).
+Additionally, since de Sitter is the fastest ``scrambler'' among backgrounds that satisfy the null energy condition, with the fastest growth of the OTOC, this may make it a natural cosmological background for our Universe, since we have only one Universe (that we know of) and it appears to have early-time and late-time (quasi)-de Sitter expansion periods.
 We leave these and related questions for future work.